Mahikta/platform/README.md

 ### Platform Developer Documentation

 Key pointers on installing and developing on the Platform.
+You can look out this document for better understanding.

 [Platform Developer Documentation](https://docs.ushahidi.com/platform-developer-documentation/)